False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 Can you test positive for a food allergy but not actually be allergic?

 Yes, this is relatively common.
 A positive IgE result indicates that your immune system has produced antibodies to a specific food protein, but this sensitisation does not always result in clinical symptoms.
-Many people show positive results for foods they eat regularly without any adverse effects.
+Many people show positive results for foods they eat regularly without any adverse effects, which is why results should be interpreted alongside symptom history.

 Why do I have high IgE levels for foods I eat every day?

 Regular exposure to a food can lead to detectable IgE antibody production without clinical significance.
 Your immune system may recognise the protein and produce antibodies as part of normal immune surveillance.
-This is particularly common with staple foods such as wheat, milk, and eggs.
+This is particularly common with staple foods such as wheat, milk, and eggs, and does not necessarily indicate a need to eliminate them from your diet.

 What is the difference between food sensitisation and food allergy?